Investigators identify suspected accomplice in kosher market attack, report says

 With France on its highest level of alert, 10,000 troops have deployed across the country.
 Thousands of police officers are on patrol, including hundreds assigned to protect Jewish schools.

-Since the attacks, dozens of cases have been opened in France against people accused of expressing support for terrorism since the attacks, the Justice Ministry said.
+Since the attacks, dozens of cases have been opened in France against people accused of expressing support for terrorism, the Justice Ministry said.

 It’s unclear how many people are blamed for the 54 infractions.
 The cases include investigations involving phone threats, cyberattacks and Facebook posts, the ministry said.